How Greed Destroys Traders in the Option Market

 5. Protect Capital First

-Long-term survival matters more than short-term excitement.
+Long-term survival is more important than short-term excitement.

 Final Thoughts

-Greed is one of the most dangerous emotions in the option market because it slowly destroys discipline, emotional control, and risk management.
-Many traders enter the market with good intentions and decent strategies, but greed pushes them toward emotional mistakes and unnecessary risks.
+Many traders enter the market with good intentions and decent strategies, but greed slowly pushes them toward emotional mistakes and unnecessary risks.

 In option trading, greed often enters quietly through profits but leaves loudly through losses.